openrndr/orx/orx-compute-graph-nodes/README.md

 # orx-compute-graph-nodes

-A collection of nodes that can be used with `orx-computer-graph`.
+A collection of nodes that can be used with `orx-compute-graph`.

 ## List of nodes